Heinz Vietze: FDJ and SED nomenclature

 Vietze studied at the "Karl Marx" Party Academy until 1977, graduating with a diploma in social sciences (Dipl.-Ges.-Wiss.).
 He was thereafter promoted to First Secretary of the Bezirk Potsdam FDJ, a position he would hold until 1983.

-As the Bezirk Potsdam FDJ leader in 1982, he summoned the future Brandenburg Finance Minister Rainer Speer, who was working in an FDJ cultural center at the time, and forced him to cancel a planned event because church groups, who became a center of the opposition movement, were also supposed to participate, threatening to transfer him to production.
+In 1982, he summoned the future Brandenburg Finance Minister Rainer Speer, who was working in an FDJ cultural center at the time, and forced him to cancel a planned event because church groups, who became a center of the opposition movement, were also supposed to participate, threatening to transfer him to production.

-In 1984, Vietze was transferred to the SED apparatus as First Secretary of the SED in Kreis Oranienburg, making him the absolute ruler of a mostly rural district of about 120,000 people north of Berlin.
+In 1984, Vietze was moved up to the SED apparatus as First Secretary of the SED in Kreis Oranienburg, making him the absolute ruler of a mostly rural district of about 130,000 people north of Berlin.
 He was the youngest First Secretary of a district SED ever at the time.

 He was promoted to First Secretary of the SED in Potsdam in 1988.
+In May 1989, Vietze removed Wilfried Seidel, the dry and unpopular Lord Mayor of Potsdam, as well as one-third of all members of the city government.

 Peaceful Revolution

 Former Bezirk Potsdam SED building in 2008.
 The SED's logo still is faintly visible.
 The building later housed the Landtag of Brandenburg.

 During the Peaceful Revolution, on 14 September 1989, Vietze told his colleagues at a meeting of the Potsdam SED leadership: "If the enemy rises in his trench to directly fight against us, aims sharply, and uses all he has, then in the German Democratic Republic, the discussion about the last leaflet or trench newspaper must stop, and we must talk about who is aiming at this enemy, and with combat power, with class-based positions."
 This was widely interpreted as him suggesting a violent suppression of the growing opposition movement.
 Vietze has since been unable to recall if he said it.

-He was additionally instrumental in the establishment of camps for GDR dissidents during the GDR era.
+He was additionally instrumental in the establishment of camps for dissidents.

 Despite these previous hardliner stances, he was elected as First Secretary of the Bezirk Potsdam SED on 15 November 1989 as a reformer, longtime incumbent Günther Jahn having resigned due to public pressure.
-After his election, Vietze waited for four hours in the Haus am Werderschen Markt, the Central Committee of the SED building, to tell newly elected SED General Secretary Egon Krenz to resign, arguing he has lost support of the party membership.
+After his election, Vietze waited for four hours in the Haus am Werderschen Markt, the Central Committee of the SED building, to tell newly elected SED General Secretary Egon Krenz to resign, arguing that he has lost support of the party membership due to his complicity in the electoral fraud of the May 7 local elections.